Sustainable from start to finish

 Low CO₂ emissions during a car’s utilization phase represent just one factor.
 A holistic approach considers all greenhouse gas emissions from development and production through to utilization and recycling.
 Experts refer to this as life cycle assessment or life cycle analysis.
 “Our vision is to become a carbon-neutral company on balance 1 by 2050,” explains Kauer.
 Audi takes a holistic approach and is thus following the lead of the Volkswagen Group, which has defined the Decarbonization Index (DCI) as a strategic benchmark on the way to achieving a reduction in CO₂.
 The more effective the measures are, the lower the emissions throughout the entire life cycle and ultimately the lower the DCI will be.

 By 2025, the Volkswagen Group wants to reduce the DCI by 30 percent compared with the reference year 2015.
 “Audi is doing its part to help achieve the Volkswagen Group’s decarbonization target,” says Kauer.
 To consistently promote decarbonization at Audi, the company and its suppliers joined forces in more than 30 workshops and worked out more than 50 measures that are planned to take effect by 2025.
 Among these are closed material loops, a gradual increase in secondary materials, the use of recycled materials in plastic components and of green electricity.
-These and other efforts will result in potential savings of 1.2 metric tons of CO₂ per car.

 In terms of production, Audi aims to achieve decarbonization by making all its plants carbon-neutral 1 on balance by 2025.
 Brussels – as the world’s first certified carbon-neutral 1 large-scale production plant in the premium segment – is just the beginning.
 The next planned milestone in 2020 is the Audi site in the Hungarian city of Győr, which is covering its power requirements through Europe’s largest photovoltaic roof system.
 In addition to measures being implemented in the supply chain and production, Audi is also working toward the expansion of the charging infrastructure necessary for the electric initiative.
 With the e-tron Charging Service, one of the largest public charging networks in Europe, electric car owners have access to over 135,000 charging points in 24 countries.